The effect of local magnetic moments on spectral properties and resistivity near the interaction- and doping induced Mott transitions: Results

 Let us discuss how the temperature dependence of the resistivity changes with the decrease of the filling $n$.
-In Fig. \ref{fig:resistivity_n1} we show the temperature evolution of the resistivity for $U=2.25$ (corresponding to metallic phase at half filling) and $U=2.5$ (corresponding to the insulating phase at half filling).
-As in the case of half-filling and similarly to previous studies \cite{Mott_res1a,QC3} of doped Hubbard model, close to half filling there is a maximum of resistivity at a certain temperature $T^*(U, n)$, which increases with decrease of $n$.
+In Fig. \ref{fig:resistivity_n1}a we show the temperature evolution of the resistivity for $U=2.25$ (corresponding to metallic phase at half filling) and $U=2.5$ (corresponding to the insulating phase at half filling).
+As in the case of half-filling and similarly to previous studies of doped Hubbard model on the infinite dimensional hypercubic \cite{Mott_res1a} and Bethe \cite{QC3} lattice, close to half filling there is a maximum of the resistivity at a certain temperature $T^*(U, n)$, which increases with decrease of $n$.
 Suppression of the resistivity in comparison to the half filling $n=1$ is related to smaller damping of the quasiparticles away from half filling (see below).
 The peak of the resistivity also becomes less pronounced, from which it can be assumed that the boundary between coherent and incoherent quasiparticle regimes becomes even less defined, than for half filling.
-At the same time, the region of almost linear behavior of resistivity becomes broader than for $n=1$, cf. Refs. \cite{Mott_res1a,Triangular1} and the discussion below.
+At the same time, the region of almost linear behavior of resistivity becomes broader than for $n=1$, as it was obtained previously in Ref. \cite{Mott_res1a} for the infinite dimensional hypercubic lattice and in Ref. \cite{Triangular1} for the square and triangular lattice.

-The temperature dependence of the imaginary part of the self-energy (Fig. \ref{fig:im_sigma0_n}) shows almost linear behavior $\Gamma\simeq A T$ (with almost vanishing constant temperature-independent part) in the temperature range $T<0.1$ and more compex behavior at higher temperatures; as mentioned above, the quasiparticle damping remains smaller than for $n=1$.
+The linear temperature dependence of the resistivity originates from the temperature dependence of the imaginary part of the self-energy (Fig. \ref{fig:resistivity_n1}b), which shows almost linear behavior $\Gamma\simeq A T$ (with a small zero-frequency temperature-independent part) in the temperature range $T<0.05$ and more complex behavior at higher temperatures; as mentioned above, the quasiparticle damping remains smaller than for $n=1$ and decreases with decrease of filling.
+The frequency dependence of the self-energy is shown in Fig. \ref{fig:im_sigma4}.
 In contrast to the half filled case, we observe quasiparticle behaviour for all considered temperatures.
+With decrease of filling the second derivative of the self-energy with respect to frequency also decreases, which implies closer to linear in frequency behavior of the self energy.